Location: Hagg Lake, Gaston, OR

 Check out the list of 5 year Hagg Mud veterans – the Hall of Mud – click here.

 - Headphone Policy.
 The use of personal music devices is strongly discouraged at this race.
 To enjoy all that our race has to offer and for the safety of all participants, ORRC encourages a headphone-free environment during the running of the event.

 - What are the cut-off times?
 There are cut-off times only for the 50k.
 Participants must be through the Start/Finish Line at Boat Ramp C (one loop around the lake, 17.1 miles) by 12:00 pm.
-We are adding additional cut off times in 2018.
 You must be through the dam aid station by 1:15 pm and through the Fenders Blue aid station by 3:00 pm.
 This is a 17:10 minute average pace per mile.
 For those running the 25k+ on Saturday, these cutoffs require a 34 min mile average pace through Fenders Blue.